Voter Suppression and College Students

 That law was struck down by a federal court because it created an unconstitutional rule or presumption.
 Some courts allowed states to take further action to determine residence, but they could not seek irrelevant information or create rules that presumed lack of residence at the college.

-The ACLU filed a lawsuit in federal court alleging that forcing voters to get a new driver's license and registration could add up to hundreds of dollars and that this amounted to instituting a poll tax.
-As of November 2019, the case of Casey v Gardner is headed to District Court.
+In February 2019, the ACLU filed a lawsuit in federal court alleging that forcing voters to get a new driver's license and registration could add up to hundreds of dollars and that this amounted to instituting a poll tax.
+The case is ongoing.

 Iowa and Student Polling Places

 In 2019, the Iowa senate introduced SF 575, which would prevent satellite voting locations in “state-owned buildings," like the University of Iowa, Iowa State University, and University of Northern Iowa campuses.
 These state-operated universities are home to thousands of Iowa students who previously used polling stations located at their universities for voting.
-The new law would not impact students attending private colleges.
+The new law would not impact students attending private schools of higher education.

 Florida Universities and Parking Requirements